 There are many services that connect inventors with patent service companies for a fee.
 These may be helpful if you need extra guidance.

-Who might use an invention or patent service?
+When to use an invention or patent service

 Anyone who invents an ornamental design that is nonfunctional, new and non-obvious can apply for a patent.

 When you have produced plants